tech-med/medlearnity.com/src/content/wpPages/marketing/sta-thank-you/index.md

 ---
 title: 'STA Thank You'
 pubDate: 2024-09-17
 description: 'Your consultation has been successfully scheduled, and one of our advisors will connect with you at the selected time.
-If you don’t hear from us soon pleas'
+If you don’t hear from us soon pleas.'
 ---

 # Thank You for Reaching Out